arrow_back

 Daniele Nigro

-Chief Information Officer of Twinset
+Chief Information Officer at Twinset

 Discover Twinset's case study to see how Talon.One enabled omnichannel promotions for the Italian fashion brand.

-FAQs on examples of omnichannel strategies
+FAQs on examples of omnichannel marketing

 • How does omnichannel marketing benefit smaller businesses or those with limited resources compared to larger corporations?